-We are harnessing the power of low and high throughput phenotyping, natural history collections, genomics, and computational biology to understand the nature of species and study the genomics of speciation.
+We are harnessing the power of low and high throughput phenotyping, natural history collections, genomics, and computational biology to understand the nature of species and study the process of speciation.

 earth's history and the evolution of biodiversity

-We are studying how geological, climatic, and ecological events influence the (adaptive) divergence of plant lineages, from populations to clades.
+We are studying how geological, climatic, and ecological events influence the (adaptive) divergence and persistence of plant lineages, from populations to clades.

 integrative biology to understand plant radiations